 In his memoirs, he described the house as follows: “31 Fairfield was a three story building with a full basement.
 I drew plans and had a contractor remodel two apartments, but it was two years before both were rented.
 As it turned out, I was also forced to bring the building up to code by installing a new fire escape.”

 In 1929, one of the units was rented to wool merchant and investment banker Richard Whiting Searle and his wife, Allan Joy (Ayers) Searle.
 They previously had lived at 316 Newbury.
-They lived there until about 1932 and also maintained a home in Marblehead.
-After they moved, the unit they had occupied became the home of Miss Gertrude S. Taber.
-She continued to live there in 1935, but had moved to an apartment at 90 Commonwealth by 1936.
+They also maintained a home in Marblehead which they made their year-round residence in about 1932.
+After they moved, the unit they had occupied became the home of Miss Gertrude Swift Taber.
+She previously had lived in an apartment at the Hotel Puritan at 390 Commonwealth.
+She continued to live at 31 Fairfield in 1935, but had moved to an apartment at 90 Commonwealth by 1936.

-By 1930, the other unit was the home of Brooks Faxon, a civil engineer, and his wife, Virginia Grub (Parrott) Faxon.
-They had moved by 1931.
+In 1930, the other unit was the home of Brooks Faxon, a manager with the Wagner Electric Manufacturing Company, and his wife, Virginia Grubb (Parrot/Parrott) Faxon.
+Their usual residence was in Brookline, where they resumed living in 1931.

 Lawrence Bond married in July of 1930 to Barbara Dailey.
 After their marriage, they lived at 31 Fairfield in the unit previously occupied by the Faxons.
 They also maintained a home in Topsfield.
 They continued to live at 31 Fairfield until 1934, when they made Topsfield their year-round home.

-By 1937, one of the units at 31 Fairfield was the home of Harold A. Mack and his wife, Caroline Stevenson (Saltonstall) Mack.
+By 1937, one of the units at 31 Fairfield was the home of Harold Alonzo Mack and his wife, Caroline Stevenson (Saltonstall) Mack.
 They previously had lived at 45 St. Botolph.
-Harold Mack was an importer, with offices and a store, The Artisans, at 165 Newbury.
+Harold Mack was an importer and antiques dealer with offices and a store, The Artisans, at 165 Newbury.
 Caroline Mack was secretary of the Consumers League of Massachusetts and an active environmental conservationist.
 They continued to live there in 1939, but had moved to 31 Hereford by 1940.

-In 1937 and 1938, the other unit at 31 Fairfield was occupied by Mrs. Mary Wrenn (Allen) Stockton, the former wife of John Wilson Stockton.
-Their son, Philip Brent Stockton, probably lived with her.
-By 1940, they were living in an apartment at 207 Commonwealth.
+In 1937 and 1938, the other unit at 31 Fairfield was occupied by Mary Wrenn (Allen) Stockton, the former wife of John Wilson Stockton, and their son, Philip Brent Stockton.
+By 1939, they living in an apartment at 207 Commonwealth.

-31 Fairfield was shown as vacant in the 1940 Boston City Directory.
+31 Fairfield was shown as vacant in the 1940 Boston City Directory and was not included in the City of Boston List of Residents for that year.

 By 1941, the upper unit at 31 Fairfield was the home of Dr. Susan M. Coffin, a child welfare physician with the Massachusetts Department of Public Health.
-She continued to live there until about 1947.
+She previously had lived in an apartment at 291 Commonwealth.
+She continued to live at 31 Fairfield until about 1947.

 The lower apartment was occupied by several short-term residents.